smartdown/gallery/README.md

 - **0.0.75** - Improves Filament example to use bi-directional reactivity.
 - **0.0.76** - Fix dc.js TSV file URL for D3.md dc.js example.
 - **0.0.77** - Adjust ES6.md example to match latest Smartdown spec for /module playables (v1.0.54 of Smartdown).
+- **0.0.78** - Add Swatch.md.
+Add Astronomy.md.
+Fix error in Decorations.md where a --partialborder was not closed correctly.